Knove/Knove/README.md

 - Always believe that something wonderful is about to happen.

-- Life is like a box of chocolates, Enjoy it!
+- Life is like a box of chocolates.
+Enjoy it!

 - Liberty means responsibility, that is why most people dread it.